Darkfall48/Lucky-Star-Shooter/README.md

 * [ArduinoSoftware](https://www.arduino.cc/en/Main/Software) - The coding program I used

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for the details.

-## Versioning

-I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Sidney Sebban** - *Initial work* - [Darkfall48](https://github.com/Darkfall48)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ### You can follow me on